mozzherina/ExpO/README.md

 ___
 ## Functionality

-To __load__ the model you can either provide a JSON file with the model, or specify a url address (models can be found in [OntoUML/UFO Catalog](https://github.com/OntoUML/ontouml-models).
+To __load__ the model you can either provide a JSON file with the model or specify a URL address (models can be found in [OntoUML/UFO Catalog](https://github.com/OntoUML/ontouml-models).
 In case you are specifying a URL, please, make sure to use a link to a _raw_ view.

 <img src="https://github.com/mozzherina/ExpO/assets/39998083/edeb6c4e-6b96-42b6-943c-bfb9d0a16538"  width="600">

-When the graph appears, you can view or scale it, place it in the better possition using drag-and-drop.
+When the graph appears, you can view or scale it, place it in a better position using drag-and-drop.
 The layout of the model is kept according to the original diagram from the [Visual Paradigm](https://www.visual-paradigm.com/).
 Objects (and their hierarchies) are coloured in _red_.
 Modes are coloured in _blue_.
 Relators are given in _green diamonds_.
 Events are specified as _yellow stars_.
 Enumerations (if there are any) are pure _white_.

 ![Model](https://github.com/mozzherina/ExpO/assets/39998083/48f89528-0d43-40eb-bada-a6104310825f)

 By clicking on the left menu button you can view the concepts and relations, that are currently specified in the graph.
-You can filter them or reoder.
+You can filter them or reorder.
 By clicking on the right menu button you can review constraints that are applied to the model.

 <img src="https://github.com/mozzherina/ExpO/assets/39998083/74d1c945-5739-4078-8e28-064447ad4e17"  width="900">

-You can apply all the transformation opertaions that are described for the API [here](https://github.com/mozzherina/expose).
+You can apply all the transformation operations that are described for the API [here](https://github.com/mozzherina/expose).
 To run the operation right click on the node of interest and select a corresponding function from the context menu.
-The results appears as soon as they are recieved from the server.
+The results appear as soon as they are received from the server.
 Please, keep in mind that __expand__ operation may take up to several seconds.

 ![Context_menu](https://github.com/mozzherina/ExpO/assets/39998083/fb4b388b-2397-48ee-85a2-b711635328eb)